 .then(text => {

-if (!text) return null;
+if (!text) return null

-return JSON.parse(text);
+return JSON.parse(text)

 .then(res => {

-const contentLength = res.headers.get('content-length');
+const length = res.headers.get("content-length")

 return res.text().then(text => {

-if (contentLength && text.length < parseInt(contentLength)) {
+if (length && text.length < parseInt(length)) {

-throw new Error('Response truncated');
+throw new Error("Response truncated")

 }

-return JSON.parse(text);
+return JSON.parse(text)

-3. File Read Issues
+File Read and Write Issues

 import json